 All faculty and staff are required to provide their vaccination status to the university.
-Colleagues should provide their vaccination status and upload their vaccination documentation (if applicable) directly into Workday.
+Following each vaccine dose, colleagues should provide their vaccination status and upload their vaccination documentation directly into Workday.

 The testing site will be using the SalivaDirect COVID-19 diagnostic test, a simple self-administered test that requires the individual to deposit a saliva sample into a sterile container.
 Do not eat, drink (water permitted), chew gum, use tobacco products, or brush your teeth 30 minutes prior to your appointment time.
 Testing should take approximately 15 minutes to complete.

 Managers and department chairs have been provided with a list of their direct reports who are required to participate in asymptomatic testing.
 Those who fail to comply with regular asymptomatic testing at the campus testing site, you will be subject to corrective action.
 If for some unlikely reason an individual is unable to attend their appointment, they should inform their manager or department chair, not Human Resources.

 Registration is no longer required for asymptomatic testing.
 You may walk-in for your appointment anytime during regular testing clinic hours.

 At this time, masks are required for all individuals while indoors, except while actively eating and drinking or when in private individual offices.

 Maintaining the health of our campus takes effort from all of us.
 One helpful strategy to assist in this goal is called bystander intervention: where we respectfully bring attention to the need for our colleagues and peers to follow university public health guidelines for COVID-19, such as masking.
 Since this can feel challenging to do, some tips and suggestions are outlined below.